 RFM analysis becomes a quick method to understand your customers’ behavior.
 And since it is based on actual transaction history, it’s much higher quality.
 Looking at different RFM segments can reveal insights about your own business.
 Asking questions about how your segments compare to each other can open up huge opportunities of growth.

-- Would you send handwritten thank you notes to your best customers?
+- Can you send handwritten thank you notes to your best customers?

-- Would you send discount to people who are not spending enough?
+- How about sending discount coupons to people who are not spending enough?

 - Can you afford to disregard lost customers?